 WP Job Manager can only use whatever information you submit about a job as the information shown to Google in the structured data.
 Therefore, if you (or your users) don’t submit a complete set of information about a job, then some structured data fields will be empty, leading to errors in Search Console.

 If you see that Google is showing you this employmentType error for a certain job, then that means you (or your user) did not specify a job type (full time, part time, etc).
 Thus, you (or your user) should go to the Job Dashboard, edit the relevant job, and add a job type.

 These location-related errors occur because your users might only be entering a city for the job location, while Google is looking for an exact street address.
-We are working on updating the Location field label to help hint at this, but in the meantime, you might consider using a plugin like Loco Translate to manually change the “Location” string to “Address” so your users are clear on what data should be entered there.
+You might consider using a plugin like Loco Translate or Say What? to manually change the “Location” string to “Address” so your users are clear on what data should be entered there.

 ↑ Back to Top The Salary Warning